GriffinCanCode/Retrigger/README.md

 ## Contributing

-**Current Priority**: Fix core file watching functionality before adding features.
-The hash engine foundation is solid, but the main value proposition depends on reliable file system monitoring.
+**Current Focus**: Retrigger's core architecture is solid and performant.
+Contributions welcome in optimizing the file watching pipeline, enhancing plugin integrations, and expanding platform support.
+The foundation is strong—let's build great things on it!